3 Days in Washington DC: The Ultimate Cherry Blossom Festival Itinerary

 Getting Around Washington DC

 Washington DC has a fairly simple Metro system with six lines identified by a color code.
-The Orange and Silver Lines run east to west and form important connections to suburbs in Maryland and Virginia, most notably the Rosslyn and Clarendon neighborhoods in Arlington.
-The Blue Line overlaps with the Silver line until crossing the river into Virginia – it branches off to reach Arlington National Cemetery, the Pentagon and Ronald Reagan Airport.
+The Orange and Silver Lines run east to west and form important connections to suburbs in Maryland and Virginia, including Arlington.
+The Blue Line overlaps with the Silver line until crossing the river into Virginia – it then branches off to reach Arlington National Cemetery, the Pentagon and Ronald Reagan Airport.
 The Smithsonian metro stop is on the Blue, Orange and Silver lines.
 The Yellow and Green lines cut straight through the heart of the District, running north to south through U Street, Chinatown and the National Mall.
-The Red line connects stops in the north and center of the District, including Georgetown and Union Station.
+The Red line connects stops in the north and center of the District, including Georgetown, Union Station, Dupont Circle and Adams Morgan.

 You will need a SmarTrip card for the Metro.
 You can buy a SmarTrip card online or at a Metro station.
 For 3 days in Washington DC, you’ll want to purchase a 3 Day Unlimited Pass for $30.